Pallikoodam (film): Plot

 The movie revolves around an ailing school in a village in Cuddalore district where the land owner wants to demolish the school while the old students prevent the school from getting shut.
 Kokila (Sneha) works in the school where she had also studied.
 The school was constructed by Kokila's grandfather years ago and dispute arises between her family members, where her uncle wanted to demolish the school and sell the land as the school is in a very bad state.

 The school teachers come up with a plan of organising an alumni get together, so that the school can be saved.
 Kumarasamy aka Kumar (Thagar Bachan) is a poor man who lives in the same village and is the classmate of Kokila.
 He is sent to Kanchipuram to meet the district collector Vetrivel (Naren) who also happens to be the alumni of the same school.
 Vetri and Kumar were close friends during childhood and both feel happy meeting after years.
 Meanwhile, the two also get to meet Muthu (Seeman) who is a film director now and is also their close friend.
 All the three friends get united after many years.

 A flashback is shown where Vetri, Kumar and Muthu were close friends during schooldays.
 All three belong to poor families and Vetri falls in love with his classmate Kokila, who is a rich girl.
-Jhansi (Shriya) is a nurse who visits the village for conducting a medical camp.
+Jency (Shriya) is a nurse who visits the village for conducting a medical camp.
 All three boys get closer to Jhansi as she is kind and she looks after them very well.
-Jhansi takes care of Muthu's education after his father's sudden death.
+Jency takes care of Muthu's education after his father's sudden death.